sourcegraph/lsif-jsonnet/README.md

 ## Status

 This was put together quickly to learn LSIF and JSonnet.
-It is missing many features, for example hover results, documentation comments (parser currently discards comments), the standard library is not covered.
+It is missing many features, for example hover results, documentation comments (parser currently discards comments), error handling, the standard library is not covered.
 It can serve as a starting point for more production-ready implementations for JSonnet or other languages.

 ## Usage